hhw1101/Intro-to-Prog-RAI/Week 3/Lecture/Lecture_3.md

 ### Strings

 A string is a one dimensional array of characters.
-The string needs to be terminated by a null, which is '\0'.
+The string needs to be terminated by a null, which is "\0".
 This appears at the end of every string which means the array size is always one character longer.

 > char string1[] = "hello";
 <br>
 // The code below is how the string is stored.<br>
- char string1[] = {'h','e','l','l','o','\0'};
+ char string1[] = {"h","e","l","l","o","\0"};

 ## Functions

 ### Random Numbers

 The **rand** function is used in c to generate a random number between 0 and 32767.
-The number generated isn't random can be regenerated again consistently, this only initializes a random number once.
+The number generated isn"t random can be regenerated again consistently, this only initializes a random number once.

 The **rand** funciton is defined as:
 ```